bookschool/org/div/notes/Life Science/04 Genetics The Science of Heredity/04 Genetics The Science of Heredity.md

 100. Suppose you want to calculate percentage from the results of a series of basketball free throws in which 3 out of 5 free throws go through the hoop.
 STEP 1 Write the comparison as a fraction.
 3 out of 5 = 3/5 STEP 2 Calculate the number value of the fraction.
-3 ÷ 5 = 0.6 STEP 3 Multiply this number by 100%.
+3 Ã· 5 = 0.6 STEP 3 Multiply this number by 100%.
 0.6 x 100% = 60%
 a) Suppose 5 out of 25 free throws go through the hoop.
 Write this result as a fraction.
 b) Express your answer in Question a) as a percentage.